Share

 ATA's June report shows a 1.6% Truck Tonnage Decline, following a 3% increase in May, indicating mixed trends in the trucking industry.

-Overview of June’s Tonnage Report
+Overview of June’s Truck Tonnage Report

 The American Trucking Associations (ATA) recently released its advanced seasonally adjusted For-Hire Truck Tonnage Index for June, revealing a 1.6% decrease following a 3% increase in May.
 This latest data shows that the index now stands at 113.5, down from 115.3 in May.